 Firefox

 Firefox is another popular browser.
-How text reader works in this browser is along side reader view.
+Text reader works in this browser alongside reader view.
 Reader view simplifies a webpage by keeping only the essential information on the page.
 It declutters the page which can reduce visual noise and cognitive overload.
-The text reader sits long site once you are in the reader view.
+The text reader sits alongside once you are in the reader view.
 The icon which looks like a page is next to the bookmark icon on the URL address bar.